The Bad Education Movie: Plot

 Back at school, the other teachers have lost contact with the Cornwall trip since Susan went missing.
 Martin, Fraser, and Rosie drive down to Cornwall in an attempt to find them.
 Alfie and the children arrive at the party, where Alfie is bullied by his so-called friends and made to teabag a swan.
 Feeling betrayed by everyone, including his class, he decides to call Pasco to be picked up from the party.
 Pasco takes this as a signal and detonates the truck, which blows up in the grounds of the Hoye house.
 Pasco drives Alfie and the children in his truck back to Port Jago and decides to make Alfie the leader of the Cornish rebellion.
 They are joined by many of the people from the pub and Port Jago itself, who all reveal themselves to be members of the CLA.
 Meanwhile, the other teachers, trying to find Alfie, have involved the police, who believe the situation to be so serious they call in Interpol, who in turn conclude that Alfie has been radicalised.
 They are joined at the operation's nerve centre by Susan and some other parents.

 Pasco informs the group that the CLA is going to seize the means of production, which in Cornwall's case is its most important tourist attraction.
 The police believe this to be the Eden Project, and send troops there, but it soon transpires that the group are actually heading to Penleven Castle again (thanks to Susan placing a tracking chip in Joe's neck prior to the film).
 Alfie sabotages the rebellion, but expresses sympathy for Pasco's cause.
 Pasco turns violent and imprisons them.
 While the children escape thanks to a secret passage Joe finds in the castle which leads down to the beach, Alfie is forced into a sword fight with Pasco.
 Rosie and Fraser arrive in a helicopter and pull Alfie to safety, with Pasco being arrested.

-6 weeks later, Michael Hoye has resigned as MP of Port Jago; and on results day, Mitchell again mixes magic mushrooms in some brownies which he gives to Alfie.
-Alfie once again loses his senses and hallucinates, before posing for a very unusual 'Leavers Photograph'.
+Six weeks later, Michael Hoye has resigned as MP of Port Jago; and on results day, Mitchell again mixes magic mushrooms in some brownies which he gives to Alfie.
+Alfie once again loses his senses and hallucinates, before posing for an unusual 'Leavers Photograph'.